pandichef/panTeX/README.md

 charts and LaTeX style equations are also supported.
 (The LaTeX equations must be contained in `\begin{equation}`/`\end{equation}` tags.)

 # The Development Server (Edit Mode)
 `python -m pantex.edit mytemplate.md` enables an in-browser version of the LaTeX report.
 It's not quite as pretty as the pdf version, but it offers a near real time rendering experience.
 (Rendering of pdf reports is typically too slow for editing.)
+If you need the html files, they can be found at `mytemplate.html` and `assets/`.